 One of the best soldiers a general officer can have working on their behalf is a credible Private News Network reporter.
-This reporter can be anybody known around the rumor mill for having accurate info.
+This reporter can be anybody known around the rumor mill for having accurate info, and any general NEEDs one of these in their entourage.
 Like the E-4 Mafia or Lance Corporal Underground rep, this troop can relay what is happening in the headquarters accurately to people who usually only get the information a few degrees removed.

 But, more importantly, they can intercept and counter incorrect rumors flowing through the scuttlebutt or PNN.
 Generals often have to deal with rumors about their decision making flying around their unit.
 Having someone in their entourage who rubs shoulders with the rest of the junior enlisted and accurately relays what’s going on can keep everyone marching on the same foot.

 (Editor’s note: There’s no evidence that this guy is a FNG.
 It’s just an illustrative photo.
 But he was the FNG at one point, so screw ‘im)

 Finally, every general officer should include a f*cking new guy somewhere in their entourage and check in with them from time to time.
 Obviously, this guy will typically be somewhere on the periphery instead of in a key position — maybe a comms guy who helps with the radio or a security guy.